Free Digital Life Skills Classes

 The training involves these basic digital life skills: computer basics, setting up an email account and an introduction to browsing the Internet.

 We also offer tutoring and special classes on these topics

 - Finding health/medical information

 - Classes/certification online

-Because this knowledge is not helpful unless people can use it, we offer low income people who complete both classes with an inexpensive refurbished PC for as little as $50.00.
-To qualify as low income, individuals will show proof that theyare on some form of government assistance.
-Additionally, if they do not already have Internet in their homes, we provide them with a list of free Wi-Fi hotspots throughout the city where they can get online.
+Because this knowledge is not helpful unless people can use it, we offer low income individuals who complete both classes with an inexpensive refurbished PC for as little as $50.00.
+Additionally, for those do not already have Internet in their homes, we provide inexpensive ways to get online.
+We maintain Wi-Fi networks at three low income housing complexes and offer an inexpensive 4G Internet service.
+We help students find discounted services with local ISPs and direct them to to free Wi-Fi hotspots and public computer centers.

-To sign up for classes, see our Training Schedule
+To sign up for free classes, see our Class Sessions Schedule.